Watford High Street railway station: Services

 All services to this station are operated by London Overground.
-It is on the Watford DC line of the network and operates with a frequency of 4 trains per hour, approximately every 15 minutes Monday to Sunday.
+It is on the Lioness line of the network and operates with a frequency of four trains per hour, approximately every fifteen minutes from Monday to Sunday.

 Connections

-The station is served by local Routes 8, 142, 258, 306, 306B, 306C, 398, 602, W19 and W20.
+The station is served by local bus routes 142, 258, 306, 321, 328, 346, 602, 635, 832, 885 and W20.

 Other services to alternate destinations operate from Watford town centre bus stops, which are a short distance from the station.

 Future

 In 2011, a project to extend the London Underground's Metropolitan line to Watford Junction was announced.
-The planned Croxley Rail Link would have diverted the Metropolitan line branch across the town along a reinstated stretch of disused track of the former Watford and Rickmansworth Railway; the link would then have joined the Watford DC Line just south of Watford High Street, and Underground trains would have shared track with London Overground through to Watford Junction.
+The planned Croxley Rail Link would have diverted the Metropolitan line branch across the town along a reinstated stretch of disused track of the former Watford and Rickmansworth Railway; the link would then have joined the Watford DC line just south of Watford High Street, and Underground trains would have shared track with London Overground through to Watford Junction.
 The scheme was cancelled in 2018 due to funding difficulties.